lucidrains/tf-bind-transformer/README.md

 - [x] filter remap dataframe with hg38 blacklist
 - [x] handle targets with modifications from remap with all peaks (underscore in name)
 - [x] grad clipping
+- [x] add a safe initialization whereby rows of dataframe with targets not found in the tfactor fasta folder will be filtered out
 - [ ] normalization of interactions between genetic and amino acid sequence
 - [ ] hyperparameters for different types of normalization on fine grained interactions feature map
 - [ ] support for custom transformers other than enformer